khulnasoft/integrations-core/iis/README.md

 1. Edit the `iis.d/conf.yaml` file in the [Agent's `conf.d` directory][3] at the root of your [Agent's configuration directory][4] to start collecting your IIS site data.
 See the [sample iis.d/conf.yaml][5] for all available configuration options.

-2. [Restart the Agent][6] to begin sending IIS metrics to Datadog.
+2. [Restart the Agent][6] to begin sending IIS metrics to Khulnasoft.

 **Note**: Versions 2.14.0 or later of this check use a new implementation for metric collection, which requires Python 3.
 For hosts that are unable to use Python 3, or if you would like to use a legacy version of this check, refer to the following [config][11].

 ##### Log collection

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true